aosabook/500lines/sampler/README.md

 3. If $y < p(x)$, then accept $x$ as a sample.
 Otherwise, reject $x$ and start over from step 1.

+TODO: Give more of an intuition for how this works.

 There are many other sampling methods that you could choose from, but all of them have relatively similar design patterns behind the implementation, so we will just be focusing on rejection sampling